 Annual burning periods

-Prohibited Burning period from 16 December 2022 to 28 March 2023 - burning is not allowed.
+Prohibited Burning period from 23 December to 14 March (unless stated otherwise).
+Burning is NOT allowed.

 Restricted Burning periods:

-• 9 November - 22 December (Spring/Summer period)
+• 9 November - 22 December (Spring/Summer period).

 • 15 March - 12 May (Autumn period).